 \subsection{On Uniqueness theorem and matter-dependent dynamical phase}

-We have shown in sections~\ref{sec:probability-2nd} and \ref{sec:probability-4th} that there is no surviving matter dependent correction term in the oscillation probability up to order $W^4$ after averaging out fast oscillations and using the suppression by energy denominators.
-Should we expect that this feature is stable against higher order corrections beyond order $W^4$, as postulated by the Uniqueness theorem, in our perturbative framework?
+We have shown in sections~\ref{sec:probability-2nd} and \ref{sec:probability-4th} that there is no surviving matter dependent correction term in the oscillation probability up to order $W^4$ after averaging out fast oscillations and using the suppression by large sterile state mass denominators.
+Should we expect that this feature is stable against higher order corrections beyond order $W^4$?
 We argue that the answer is {\em Yes}.
 Based on the feature of perturbative series we have learned, we postulate the following theorem: